Last updated: Oct, 2020

 Such a creature might have existed, but would it have been successful and passed on its genes?
-So we have to wonder: What is really steering us onward through time?
+So we have to wonder: What is really steering us onward through time to our destiny?

-So you think you are making a personal choice to, say.., go on a diet.
-However, because the future already exists, there are no million and one options you can choose from (even though you think there are) -- there is only one: To diet.
-Habitually, it is the kind of thing you strive for, you enjoy a challenge and you like yourself -- so no surprise, there.
-This so called choice you made was already planned, it was in the mould, it was inevitable that you would.
+So you think you are making a personal choice to, say... go on a diet.
+However, because the future already exists, there are no million and one options you can choose from, even though you think there are.
+Like, sign up for the gym, join a soccer team, buy a bicycle, avoid junk food, try medication, a yoga class, etc -- no, sorry, there is only one: To diet.
+Habitually, dieting is the kind of course you are good at; you enjoy a challenge but are not athletic; and though you are an achiever, you are introvert.
+This so called 'choice' you made was already planned by character, it was in the mould, it was inevitable that you would.

 What you get for your trouble is a pleasurable sense of adventure.
 You get a feeling of individuality; you develop an important emotional awareness.
 All this is paramount to your self-esteem.
 And you get slimmer, or you don't.
 That, we might say, is just part of your personality, the one you were given, not one you chose.